 Event Accessories in Front of the Tent – which ones to use?

 When planning a booth for an event, we often focus on the main element, which is the advertising tent.
 However, to maximize the available space and attract the attention of participants, it’s worth investing in additional advertising media.
 This investment truly pays off multiple times.
+First of all – advertising flags as a dynamic advertisement that catches the eye.
+Placing flags around the tent increases the promotional area.
+Your booth becomes much more visible.
+Moreover, you can easily attach flags to the frame of the pop-up tent!
+Advertising umbrellas – so your guests can escape the sun and remember your logo.

 Event Accessories Inside the Tent – what can I choose?

+The accessories inside the tents include all types of seating, which can be prepared with your graphics.
+The most popular are deck chairs and poufs.
+The latter are very comfortable and adapt to the sitting position.
+This is thanks to the soft and safe polystyrene granule filling.
 And what about advertising cubes?
 They are an excellent solution for both relaxation and comfortable seating during events or fairs.
 Depending on the chosen filling, they can be soft and comfortable if we use foam, or more rigid and lightweight if we opt for polystyrene in block form.
 Every advertising project requires an individual approach, which is why there is an option to order advertising cubes in various sizes, fully tailored to the client’s needs.
 In the standard offer, we find models with wall dimensions of 40 cm and 50 cm.
+If you are looking for foldable cubes, pay attention to origami-type advertising cubes.
+They serve not only as a promotional tool but also as practical, mobile lockers at the booth.
+With a removable lid, these cubes allow for convenient storage of smaller accessories or promotional materials, making them an extremely practical solution for all kinds of events.

 Entering 2026, event organizers are facing a period that is both genuinely exciting and increasingly demanding.
 Expectations are high – and coming from two directions at once.
 On the one hand, there is still a strong demand for live, in-person experiences.
 Relationships, emotions, and good energy simply can’t be fully replicated online.
 On the other hand, cost pressure is becoming more and more tangible.
 Budgets are being scrutinized more closely, and each event is increasingly expected to justify itself with measurable outcomes: sales, customer retention, community building, pipeline growth, or employer branding.